How to setup a ticket bot

 Auto close settings

 You can save yourself a bit of time by having tickets close automatically when the user leaves.
-If you have Tickets Premium, you can have the ticket close after a certain amount of time has passed since the last message, or time open since last response.
+If you have Tickets Premium, you can have the ticket close after a certain amount of time has passed since the last message, or time open since the last response.

 Ticket Permissions